rlorigro/simple-dotplot/README.md

 # simple-dotplot
 Very simple and configurable all-in-one dotplot program.
-No system dependencies other than make, CMake v3.10, and C++17.
+Only very basic system dependencies such as build tools are required.
 Create a dotplot directly from a pair of  FASTA/FASTQ files without having to run nucmer or any other alignment manually.

 ## Installation